rafacandev/matchandtrade-doc/src/main/resources/templates/README.md

 Welcome to Match and Trade
 ==========================

 Match and Trade is a web application where many people trade several items at once using an algorithm to determine which items will be traded.
-A typical trade nomally follow distinct steps:
+A typical trade normally follow distinct steps:

 * An organizer creates a trade
 * Members subscribe to the trade and submit their items